puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_cli/readme.md

 - **RPCs** stand on their own and can encapsulate any command(s) on the device.

-## Reconciliation

-There might be situations where there are inconsistencies between actual configuration on the device and the state cached in Frinx UniConfig.
-That's why a reconciliation mechanism was developed to:

--   Allows the mountpoint to sync its state when first connecting to the device.
--   Allows apps/users to request synchronization when an inconsistent state is expected e.g. manual configuration of the device.

-Reconciliation is performed when issuing any READ operation.
-If the data coming from device is different compared to mountpoint cache, the cache will be updated automatically.

-Initial reconciliation (after connection has been established) takes place automatically on the CLI layer.
-However it can be disabled with attribute "node-extension:reconcile" set to false when installing a device.
-Uniconfig performs its own reconciliation when devices are connected so if both the Uniconfig and CLI layer reconcile, the install process is unnecessarily prolonged.
-That's why it is advised to turn off reconciliation on the CLI layer when using Uniconfig.

 ## RPCs provided by CLI layer